 MRTs are additional management personnel who have a significant portion of performance-based remuneration and whose activities, individually or collectively, may affect the financial soundness of the Group.
-There were no material risk takers for the 2021 or 2020 financial years.
+The MRT definition is currently being reviewed as part of CPS511 regulatory updates.
+There were no material risk takers for the 2022 and 2021 financial years.